SQLitis/monsters/README.rst

 Half-golem is a template that can be added to any animal, beast, giant, humanoid creature, magical beast, or monstrous humanoid.
 Abilities: Half-golems have -2 Dex, +4 Con (or no Con upon a failed Will save), -6 Int, +0 Wis, and -6 Cha.
 Wound (Ex): The damage a clay half-golem deals doesn't heal naturally.
 Only a spell of 6th level or higher with the healing descriptor (such as heal) can repair it.
+But the 3.5 update says: See Monster Manual for revised golem special attacks (note the change to clay golem's cursed wound).
 A clay limb must be sculpted from a single block of clay weighing at least 100 pounds.
 The sculpting requires a successful Craft (sculpting) or Profession (mason) check (DC 20).
 The rituals cost 12,000 gp and 240 XP and require animate objects and geas/quest.
 Attaching the limb requires the ability to cast 6th-level divine spells.

 A living zombie's Intelligence changes to 1.